ways to satisfy your wanderlust when you can't travel

 Virtually travel Machu Picchu

-Virtually explore Machu Picchu from 11 different viewpoints, all of which boast 360-degree views and an audio track explaining what you are viewing.
+Virtually explore Machu Picchu from 11 different viewpoints, all boasting 360-degree views and an audio track explaining what you are viewing.

 Great Wall of China